 It is extremely easy to write metadata based definitions of IDMP objects in an agile, real-time configurable data management platform.
 Not only can you start with the definitions of these objects as per the evolving IDMP standards, you can also extend these definitions over time based upon your varied business needs.
 You can create other objects over and above the IDMP objects, define relationships among themselves, and capture transactional data that will eventually provide valuable insights.
 Reference Data Management is yet another underlying capability of a Modern Data Management Platform that helps master reference data from multiple systems.
 In the world of IDMP, the reference data can be sourced from different systems.
 As an example, Global Substance Registration System (G-SRS) is one of the major source systems that implements and supports the ISO-11238 substance types and controlled vocabularies (CVs).

-Last but not least, a cloud based Modern Data Management Platform requires no on-premise installation, hardware or maintenance.
+Last but not least, a cloud-based Modern Data Management Platform requires no on-premises installation, hardware or maintenance.
 Instead of buying servers, installing and patching software, and constantly wrestling with how to handle the relentless growth and diversity of data, your IT teams can focus on delivering relevant, operational intelligence to business users.
-Such platform is deployable in a fraction of the time and cost compared to the traditional MDM solutions, providing significantly faster time-to-value.
+Such platform is deployable in a fraction of the time and cost compared to the traditional MDM solutions, providing significantly faster time to value.
 Also, it provides fine-grained, attribute-level, visibility of who searched for, who looked at, and who modified what data, in logs that can be tracked and monitored for security and compliance.

-Business leaders who can adopt a modern data management philosophy, program management teams that can help drive the project, and technology partners who can help implement specialty technologies, would need to come together to make full, org-wide IDMP compliance a reality.
-Using a next-gen data management platform for your IDMP implementation will not only reduce the time-to-compliance in a cost-effective manner, but it will empower your organization to create a futuristic data platform that will stay current.
+Business leaders who can adopt a modern data management philosophy, program management teams that can help drive the project, and technology partners who can help implement specialty technologies, would need to come together to make full, organization-wide IDMP compliance a reality.
+Using a next generation data management platform for your IDMP implementation will not only reduce the time to compliance in a cost-effective manner, but it will empower your organization to create a futuristic data platform that will stay current.
 In addition, it will help you build new capabilities such as providing transparency to your consumers, facilitating acquisition of other products or companies, and identifying emerging product safety risks apart from meeting regulatory requirements and delivering cost savings.